talamoig/metanrpe/README.md

 ## metanrpe

-Python script that prints out all the nrpe-callable checks available on the localhost.
-The checks are obtained from the standard `/etc/nagios/nrpe.cfg` file and following `include` and `include_dir` directives if any.
+Python script that prints out all the nrpe-callable checks available on localhost.
+The checks are obtained from the standard `/etc/nagios/nrpe.cfg` file (or a different) file is passed as argument and recursively from files and directories included with the `include` and `include_dir` directives.

-This script can be used in another check, to let remote servers (tipically a nagios-like) ask which nrpe checks can be called on the host.
+This script can be used to let remote servers (tipically a nagios-like server) ask which nrpe checks can be invoked on the host.

 Eg.: